-Up to this point, PCB prepregs have been mainly fiberglass or epoxy.
+Up to this point, PCB prepregs in the PCB market have been mainly fiberglass or epoxy.
 However, these materials have proven to fall short in handling higher process speeds and data transmission rates.
 Therefore, new substrate materials are emerging to handle our rapidly advancing technologies.
 Some of these materials include…

 Liquid Crystal Polymer

 More high performance substrates are continuing to be developed, with the goal being maintaining signal integrity, and improving processing while keeping costs low.
-While watching PCB design trends this year, keep your eye out for the development of more and better substrate materials.
+While watching the global PCB market and its trends this year, keep your eye out for the development of more and better substrate materials.

 For more articles, white papers and guidebooks, please visit our resources page.

 Powerful PCB Design